dfelinto/blender-manual/rigging/posing/visualization.rst

 Finally, these ghosts are also active when playing the animation (:kbd:`alt-A`)
-- this is only useful with the :guilabel:`Around Current Frame` option, of course…
+- this is only useful with the :guilabel:`Around Current Frame` option, of course...

 Note also that there is no "global switch" to disable this display feature - to do so, you have to either set :guilabel:`Ghost` to **0**